A detailed look at running Kamal setup/deploy

 This next step is a simple concept that can seem a bit confusing at first but Kamal uses the concept of a ‘cord’ to get containers to show up as unhealthy so that Traefik stops sending traffic to it.
 Think of the cord as a literal and physical cord connected to your container, just a good ol’ RJ45 cable connected to your container.
 Kamal then ‘ties’ the cord in and then ‘cuts’ the cord out when it wants to spin down a container.
 The cord file is an empty file stored within the .kamal configuration directory.

-After that, you’ll see that Kamal boots up our container and I want to highlight a few things from this docker run since it’s a long one.
+After that, you’ll see that Kamal boots up our container and I want to highlight a few things from this docker run

-• There are various Traefik configuration details passed in as well and you can override all of these but it’s basically saying send traffic to this container over http with a path prefix of /.
+by default and then combines the healthcheck to check the endpoint and check for the cord, this makes it easier to rip the cord out later and get the healthcheck to fail for Traefik and Docker. - There are various Traefik configuration details passed in as well and you can override all of these but it’s basically saying send traffic to this container over http with a path prefix of

-Once that command completes then Kamal starts watching for our container to show up as healthy which would mean that the curl to http://localhost:4567/frank-says is working and that it can see the cord file.
+Once that command completes then Kamal starts watching for our container to show up as healthy which would mean that the curl to http://localhost:4567/frank-says

 Once our container comes online as healthy then Kamal goes through and prunes the old containers and images by looking for the previous container ID that it looked up before.